supahcraig/CLDR/Labs/Data Warehouse/Virtual DW.md

 ![alt text](./images/vdw-create-new.png)

+The new virtual warehouse form will open up:

 ![Example Hive virtual warehouse create options](./images/vdw-hive-setup.png)

-* Give your virtual warehouse a name,  Be creative, but not too creative.
+* `Name:`  Give your virtual warehouse a name,  Be creative, but not too creative.
 You can only use alphanumeric & dashes.
 * Select `HIVE`
-* Pick your database catalog from the dropdown.
+* `Database Catalog:` Select your database catalog from the dropdown.
-* Make sure `Enable SSO` is checked.
+* `Enable SSO:` _I have not been able to see a behavioral difference if this is enabled/disabled_
-* Under User Groups, select a usergroup to allow access to the virutal warehouse.
+* `User Groups:` Select a usergroup to allow access to the virutal warehouse.
-  * You should find a user group called `<environment name>-admin-group` which will work nicely for this lab.
+  * You _probably_ have a user group called `<env name>-admin-group` which will work for this exercise.
-* Enter any tags you want attached to the cloud resources that get spun up to support the virtual warehouse.
+* `Taggin:` Enter any tags you want attached to the cloud resources that get spun up to support the virtual warehouse.
-* For size, start with xsmall (2 Executor Nodes) to minimize costs
+* `Size:` Start with xsmall (2 Executor Nodes) to minimize costs
-* Disable Disable AusoSuspend (confusing?
+* `Disable AusoSuspend:` Disabled  (confusing?
 Yes.
-We want AutoSuspend to be _enabled_.), set the timeout to 300 seconds
+We want AutoSuspend to be _enabled_.)
+  * set the timeout to 300 seconds
-* Set Concurrency Autoscaling to min=2, max=6
+* Default options will work for the remainder
+  * `Concurrency Autoscaling:`  Min 2, Max 6
-* Select `HEADROOM`
+  * `HEADROOM`
-* Set Desired Free Capacity to 1
+  * `Desired Free Capacity:` 1
-* Disable Query Isolation & do not enable Data Visualization
+  * `Query Isolation:` Disabled
+  * `Enable Data Visualization:` Disabled
-* Choose the most recent Image Version
+* `Image Version:` Choose the most recent version
 * Click `CREATE`!

 It will take several minutes to create the virtual data warehouse, keep an eye on the status.